-Electronic engine controls are standard equipment on some engines and an available option on others.
+Electronic engine controls are standard on the Yamaha F300 engines.
 The following control description is typical of most electronic control installations.

 The helm is designed for a binnacle style control with a single lever for each engine.
-The electronic control system consists of three major components: the electronic control head, engine instruments and keypad, the control processors and applicable harnesses.
+The electronic control system consists of three major components: the electronic control head, Command Link instruments and keypad, the control processors and applicable harnesses.
 The controls are completely electronic and there are no cables.